geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 20. The **Microsoft 365 admin center**, under the **Settings** section in the left-hand navigation pane, select **Org Settings**.

-21. In the **Settings** window, scroll down and select **Office software download settings**.
+21. In the **Settings** window, the **Services** tab is displayed by default.
+Scroll down through the list of services and select **Office installation options**.

-22. In the **Office software download settings** window, under the **Apps for Windows and mobile devices** section, the **Office (includes Skype for Business)** check box is currently blank.
+22. In the **Office installation options** window, under the **Apps for Windows and mobile devices** section, the **Office (includes Skype for Business)** check box is currently blank.
 Select this check box so that it displays a checkmark, which now turns this feature back On.

 23. Select **Save changes**.